socal-ucr/thermal-gpu/README.md

 * You must also ensure your ```PATH``` includes ```$CUDA_INSTALL_PATH/bin```.

 * **GPU_ARCH** is a make variable for setting the GPU architecture supported by GPGPU-SIM to run compiled binaries.
-Supported archutectures are as follows:
+Supported architectures are as follows:

 * GTX480 (will be copied to ```compute/bin/release``` by default, i.e. no argument)
 * QuadroFX5600